 Per Williamson County

 A person violates this order if they burn any combustible material outside of an enclosure which serves to contain all flames and/or sparks, or orders such burning by others.
-The order prohibits the burning of household yard waste, such as leaves, grass, brush and other yard trimmings.
-It also prohibits burning to clear land of trees, stumps, shrubbery, other natural vegetation and other types of debris.
-In accordance with Section 352.081 of the Local Government Code, a person who knowingly or intentionally violates this order commits a Class C Misdemeanor, punishable by a fine up to $500.
+The burn ban prohibits the burning of household yard waste, such as leaves, grass, brush and other yard trimmings.
+It also prohibits burning to clear land of trees, stumps, shrubbery, or other natural vegetation.
+This order may be enforced by any duly-commissioned peace officer.
+It is a Class C Misdemeanor that is punishable by a fine up to $500.

 For additional restrictions, requirements and details relating to the Order Prohibiting Outdoor Burning, the Order may be viewed here.